egg over CTA

 Jan 13, 2017

-You’ve done your research on different companies and different kinds of vinyl windows, and now you’re ready to sign a contract for your replacement windows.
-But before you sign, there are a few things to consider first.
+You’ve done your research on different companies and different kinds of vinyl windows, and now you’re ready to sign a window replacement contract.
+But before you do it, there are a few things to consider first.

 Contracts often become a point of contention between the window company and the homeowner, because they are ultimately the document that will rule out who is right and who is wrong.
 That is because in the event of a dispute everything will come down to what is written in the contract.